 It is those mundane tasks however that often insure that ideas, time and talent are translated into revenue.
-For the MSP or break/fix business these mundane tasks usually revolve around their service desk software.
+For the managed service provider (MSP) or break/fix business these mundane tasks usually revolve around their professional service automation (PSA) software.
 The MSP space is a little different from your standard business in that even though we have two basic models of operation, rarely is either all of one and none of the other.
 Almost every MSP I know has some break/fix or project work and most break/fix companies also have some type of recurring revenue.

 Another important aspect of the managed services model is that if you are doing a good job, the only interaction that you might have with your client on a monthly basis is their invoice.
 A good service desk will allow you to automate monthly emailed reports that provide the customer with a virtual “stack of paper” to show all of the incidents you have resolved for them during the month.

 There are many MSP's who still have a good number of break/fix customers.
 Time spent on those customers must be accurately captured in order to secure the revenue generated.
 Also, materials used during the remediation of a problem or project must also be tracked so as to accurately bill for them.
 Through the proper use of a ticketing system that is integrated with an accounting package for billing, these time and cost entries can be automatically moved onto an invoice for the customer with detailed line items.